RohinJ444/netcdf-merge-server/README.md

 ### `src/main.rs`

-`main.rs` contains the Rocket server setup, route handlers, upload validation, and shared in-memory upload store.
+`main.rs` contains the Rocket server setup, route handlers, upload validation, and persisted in-memory `HashMap`.

 It defines four API routes:

-* `GET /`
+- `GET /`
-* `POST /part_a?name=<name>`
+- `POST /part_a?name=<name>`
-* `POST /part_b?name=<name>`
+- `POST /part_b?name=<name>`
-* `GET /read?name=<name>`
+- `GET /read?name=<name>`

-Uploaded files are stored as `Vec<u8>` values in a `HashMap` keyed by `name`.
-Each name has one optional `part_a` and one optional `part_b`.
-The map is wrapped in a Tokio `RwLock` so the Rocket handlers can use it as shared application state while the server is running.
+The central server state is a `HashMap` keyed by `name`.
+Each `name` maps to a `Parts` struct, which stores the current `part_a` bytes and current `part_b` bytes as optional `Vec<u8>` values.
+They are optional because a client can upload one side before the other.
+The map is wrapped in a Tokio `RwLock` so Rocket request handlers can share it while the server process is running.

 Re-uploading one side under an existing name replaces that side of the pair.
 For example, if `part_a` and `part_b` have both been uploaded under `name=test`, a later upload to `POST /part_b?name=test` replaces only `part_b`; the existing `part_a` remains stored.

 Before an upload is stored, `main.rs` validates that the bytes can be opened as NetCDF and that the file format is NetCDF-4 or NetCDF-4 classic.
-Non-NetCDF files, NetCDF-3 files, and CDF-5 files are rejected before they enter the store.

 ### `src/merge.rs`

-`merge.rs` is the internal merge implementation used by `main.rs`.
-I kept it separate so the Rocket request handling stays separate from the low-level NetCDF-C work.
+`merge.rs` is the internal merge module called by `main.rs`.
+Its public entry point, `combine_netcdf4_in_memory`, takes the uploaded `part_a` and `part_b` byte slices and returns the merged NetCDF-4 bytes.

-The file crosses from Rust into NetCDF-C through Rust's foreign function interface (FFI).
-The public entry point, `combine_netcdf4_in_memory`, is safe to call from the rest of the server.
-It acquires the global merge lock, then calls a private unsafe helper where the direct NetCDF-C calls happen.

-The unsafe helper uses three NetCDF-C memory functions. `nc_open_mem` opens the two uploaded files from caller-provided memory buffers. `nc_create_mem` creates the merged output file in memory. `nc_close_memio` closes the output dataset and returns the completed output memory buffer.
-Since that returned buffer is owned by C, the Rust code copies it into a Rust-owned `Vec<u8>` and then frees the original C-owned memory.

-The rest of `merge.rs` is made up of smaller helper functions for copying dimensions, global attributes, variable definitions, variable attributes, and variable data.
-Those helpers also keep NetCDF-C pointer setup and status-code error handling out of the main merge flow.

-I considered naming this file `merge_utils.rs`, but I think `merge.rs` is more accurate.
-It is not just miscellaneous utility code; it contains the actual merge path plus the helpers needed to keep that path readable.
+That function opens both inputs from memory, creates the output dataset in memory, copies dimensions and global attributes, defines output variables, leaves NetCDF define mode, then copies variable data into the output file.
+The direct NetCDF-C calls are kept inside private unsafe helpers, and the public function acquires a global lock before entering them, so the server code only needs to call one safe merge function.

+I describe the lower-level memory flow in more detail in [In-Memory Design](#in-memory-design).

 ### `scripts/create_test_data.py`